-If you’re thinking about earning a Wisconsin real estate license, you’re likely wondering what the licensing process looks like.
+If you're considering starting a real estate career in Milwaukee, Madison, Green Bay, Kenosha, Door County, or any other part of the state, you'll need to earn a Wisconsin real estate license.
 So, let’s start with the basics.
 To earn a real estate license in Wisconsin, you must be at least 18 years of age, have a high school diploma, complete 72 classroom hours of Board-approved education, pass a 140-question state/national real estate exam, and apply for your license.

 While the general process for becoming a real estate agent is is similar in every state, each state’s process is a little unique.
 Wisconsin, for instance, allows you to apply for predetermination before you invest in the education and exam.